-Applied used \$1.0 billion of cash in financing activities during the three months ended January 28, 2018, consisting primarily of repurchases of common stock of \$782 million, tax withholding payments for vested equity awards of \$141 million and cash dividends to stockholders of \$106 million.
+Applied used \$3.6 billion of cash in financing activities during the six months ended April 29, 2018, consisting primarily of repurchases of common stock of \$3.3 billion, tax withholding payments for vested equity awards of \$154 million and cash dividends to stockholders of \$211 million.

-In December 2017, Applied's Board of Directors declared a quarterly cash dividend in the amount of \$0.10 per share, to be paid in March 2018.
+In February 2018 and December 2017, Applied's Board of Directors declared quarterly cash dividends in the amount of \$0.20 per share and \$0.10 per share, respectively.
 Applied currently anticipates that cash dividends will continue to be paid on a quarterly basis, although the declaration of any future cash dividend is at the discretion of the Board of Directors and will depend on Applied's financial condition, results of operations, capital requirements, business conditions and other factors, as well as a determination by the Board of Directors that cash dividends are in the best interests of Applied's stockholders.
-In February 2018, the Board of Directors approved a quarterly cash dividend of \$0.20 per share to be paid in June 2018.

 Applied has credit facilities for unsecured borrowings in various currencies of up to \$1.6 billion, of which \$1.5 billion is comprised of a committed revolving credit agreement with a group of banks that is scheduled to expire in September 2021.
-This agreement provides for borrowings in United States dollars at interest rates keyed to one of the two rates selected by Applied for each advance and includes financial and other covenants with which Applied was in compliance at January 28, 2018.
+This agreement provides for borrowings in United States dollars at interest rates keyed to one of the two rates selected by Applied for each advance and includes financial and other covenants with which Applied was in compliance as of April 29, 2018.
 Remaining credit facilities in the amount of approximately \$73 million are with Japanese banks.
 Applied's ability to borrow under these facilities is subject to bank approval at the time of the borrowing request, and any advances will be at rates indexed to the banks' prime reference rate denominated in Japanese yen.
-No amounts were outstanding under any of these facilities at both January 28, 2018 and October 29, 2017, and Applied has not utilized these credit facilities.
+No amounts were outstanding under any of these facilities as of both April 29, 2018 and October 29, 2017, and Applied has not utilized these credit facilities.

 In fiscal 2011, Applied established a short-term commercial paper program of up to \$1.5 billion.
-At January 28, 2018, Applied did not have any commercial paper outstanding but may issue commercial paper notes under this program from time to time in the future.
+As of April 29, 2018, Applied did not have any commercial paper outstanding but may issue commercial paper notes under this program from time to time in the future.

 In March 2017, Applied issued senior unsecured notes in the aggregate principal amount of \$2.2 billion.
-Applied had senior unsecured notes in the aggregate principal amount of \$5.4 billion outstanding as of January 28, 2018.
-The indentures governing these notes include covenants with which Applied was in compliance at January 28, 2018.
+Applied had senior unsecured notes in the aggregate principal amount of \$5.4 billion outstanding as of April 29, 2018.
+The indentures governing these notes include covenants with which Applied was in compliance as of April 29, 2018.
 See Note 9 of Notes to Consolidated Condensed Financial Statements for additional discussion of long-term debt.
 Applied may seek to refinance its existing debt and may incur additional indebtedness depending on Applied's capital requirements and the availability of financing.

 In the ordinary course of business, Applied provides standby letters of credit or other guarantee instruments to third parties as required for certain transactions initiated by either Applied or its subsidiaries.
-As of January 28, 2018, the maximum potential amount of future payments that Applied could be required to make under these guarantee agreements was approximately \$72 million.
+As of April 29, 2018, the maximum potential amount of future payments that Applied could be required to make under these guarantee agreements was approximately \$64 million.
 Applied has not recorded any liability in connection with these guarantee agreements beyond that required to appropriately account for the underlying transaction being guaranteed.
 Applied does not believe, based on historical experience and information currently available, that it is probable that any amounts will be required to be paid under these guarantee agreements.